-A warm welcome to Harris Boys’ Academy East Dulwich from Executive Principal Chris Everitt.
+A warm welcome to Harris Boys’ Academy East Dulwich from Principal Peter Groves.

 If this is your first visit, I hope you find our website useful and look forward to meeting many of you when you visit our school in person.

 This is a special Academy, and I am proud to lead a superb group of students, teachers and support staff.

 What makes us special goes far beyond the “outstanding” rating by Ofsted we were delighted to achieve in 2011.
 At the heart of our success is an absolute belief in the ability of every student to shine – no matter what their background, ability or character.
 We will accept no excuses for being anything but the best we can be.

 We combine the traditional values of discipline, respect and good behaviour with contemporary best practice in teaching, learning and technology.

 We focus on the development of our students as individuals, and guide them by allowing honest, trusting and equal relationships to form.
 We do this by regularly monitoring progress and understanding, using our developmental marking policy, class discussion, and role-modelling of expected behaviours.

 When a student joins our academy some will already be high-fliers, others will be good all-rounders and some will face significant and individual challenges.
 Each student will already have a unique personality, gift and character that we will develop further by working together.
 I have made it clear to everyone at the Academy that we are stronger as a team than a group of individuals, and that by pulling in the same direction we will achieve great things.